EReeves/RE-UI-a-Monogame-GUI/README.md

-# RE: Ui
+# What Is RE: Ui?

-RE: Ui is a simple user interface library for MonoGame.
+RE: Ui is a simple user interface library that aims to give MonoGame developers a quick and extensible foundation for their UI implementation.

-## Design Goals
+# Design Goals
 - Simple
 - Easy for MonoGame developers to grasp ("MonoGame-like")
 - Easy to interface with any texture atlas implementation
 - Extensible

 Updates to RE: Ui may break your code until a stable version is established.
+I originally wrote this 4 years ago so it'll undergo some updates.

-## Quickstart
+#  Quickstart

 1. Load in your textures and source rectanges, you can do this however you like.
 I use TexturePacker and a small library (which you can find in the [Sample Project](/Sample/Game.Desktop/Game.cs)).
 ```csharp